 “Begin to create a new script in our heads about ourselves, that looks more like how the person who knows, likes and believes in us the most talks about us.” -Master Certified Coach, Jill Farmer

-In today’s episode, Coach Gabriella and Coach Jill answer a question from a listener about how to flip the script on imposter syndrome.
+In today’s episode, Coach Gabriella Dennery MD and Master Certified Coach Jill Farmer answer a question from a listener about how to flip the script on imposter syndrome.
+For physicians, imposter syndrome can be tied to perfectionism and vulnerability.
 Is imposter syndrome something that you have experienced or are experiencing?
 You’re not alone.
-Psychologists tell us that imposter syndrome is more common among high achieving people (source).
+Psychologists tell us that imposter syndrome is more common among high achievers (source).
 That’s great, but what can you do to combat it?
 Tune in to find out!

 Question: “Going all the way back to medical school, I feel like getting accepted was a fluke.
 I had friends who would have made excellent physicians, probably better than me, who didn’t get in.
 I’ve been working in private practice as a board-certified physician for years but still sometimes when I’m working I imagine making a mistake and being outed as an imposter like, ‘She’s a fake, the jig is up’.
 Sounds like classic imposter syndrome right?
 Until I started listening to your podcast, I never even questioned myself in this way of thinking but now I’m wondering is there something I can do to break this pattern of thinking?

 Excerpts from the show: